WHEN IS THE EVENT IN 2019?

 CAN I BRING MY DOG?

-If patrons do bring dogs to the event we would ask that you follow the guidelines below:
+If you do bring dogs to the event we would ask that you follow the guidelines below:

-• Dogs must be kept under control and on a leash at all times
+• Dogs must be kept under control and on a lead at all times

 • Owners are responsible for cleaning up after dogs so please remember to bring your own bags